• Art magazine

 In this way, the focus made easier and thinking is sharpened.
 Ultimately, boundaries can serve as creative help in order to implement and further develop their own ideas.

-Tip 07 - deadlines as aid
+Tip 07 - Deadlines as a Tool

 Setting deadlines is a proven remedy for creative blockages.
 Sometimes artists consciously provoke this panic feeling by publicly announcing their work on a defined day.